Celecoxib: Fabricated efficacy studies

-Pfizer and its partner, Pharmacia presented findings from their study that Celebrex was "better in protecting the stomach from serious complications than other drugs."
-This became Celebrex's main selling point.
-However, following federal investigations it was revealed that Pfizer and Pharmacia "only presented the results from the first six months of a year long study rather than the whole thing."
-These partial results were then published in The Journal of the American Medical Association.
-In 2001, the US Food and Drug Administration (FDA) released the full results of the Pfizer and Pharmacia study which showed that they had withheld crucial data.
-By 2012, a federal judge unsealed "thousands of pages of internal documents and depositions" in a "long-running securities fraud case against Pfizer."
+In 2000, Pfizer and Pharmacia presented findings from their Celebrex Long-Term Arthritis Safety Study (CLASS) in JAMA, reporting that it was better at preventing stomach complications than competitior drugs.
+However, federal investigators found that the companies deceptively reported only the first six months of results from a one-year trial.
+The following year, the Food and Drug Administration (FDA) showed that the full results did not demonstrate a statistically significant reduction in stomach complications.
+In 2012, a federal judge unsealed corporate documents further showcasing this deception in a long-running securities fraud case against Pfizer.

-On 11 March 2009, Scott S. Reuben, former chief of acute pain at Baystate Medical Center, Springfield, Massachusetts, revealed that the data for 21 studies he had authored for the efficacy of the drug (along with others such as Vioxx) had been fabricated.
+In March 2009, Scott S. Reuben, former chief of acute pain at Baystate Medical Center, Springfield, Massachusetts, revealed that the data for 21 studies he had authored for the efficacy of the drug (along with others such as Vioxx) had been fabricated.
 The analgesic effects of the drugs had been exaggerated.
 Reuben was also a former paid spokesperson for Pfizer.
 Although from 2002 to 2007 Pfizer underwrote much of Dr. Reuben's research and "many of his trials found that Celebrex and Lyrica, Pfizer drugs, were effective against postoperative pain," Pfizer was not aware of the fraudulent data.
-None of the retracted studies were submitted to either the US Food and Drug Administration or the European Union's regulatory agencies prior to the drug's approval.
+None of the retracted studies were submitted to either the US Food and Drug Administration or the European Union's regulatory agencies before the drug's approval.
 Although Pfizer issued a public statement declaring, "It is very disappointing to learn about Dr. Scott Reuben's alleged actions.
 When we decided to support Dr. Reuben's research, he worked for a credible academic medical center and appeared to be a reputable investigator", the documents unsealed in 2012, revealed that by February 2000, Pharmacia employees had devised a strategy to present the findings.

-Availability
+Brand names

-Pfizer markets celecoxib under the brand name Celebrex, and it is available as oral capsules containing 50, 100, 200 or 400 mg of celecoxib.
+Pfizer markets celecoxib under the brand name Celebrex, and it is available as oral capsules containing 50, 100, 200, or 400 mg of celecoxib.

 It is legally available in many jurisdictions as a generic under several brand names.
 In the US, celecoxib was covered by three patents, two of which expired on 30 May 2014, and one of which (US RE44048) was due to expire 2 December 2015.
 On 13 March 2014, that patent was found to be invalid for double patenting.
 Upon the patent expiry on 30 May 2014, the FDA approved the first versions of generic celecoxib.

+In the US, Celebrex is marketed by Viatris after Upjohn was spun off from Pfizer.

 Research

 Psychiatry

 On the theory that inflammation plays a role in the pathogenesis of major mental disorders, celecoxib has been trialed for a number of psychiatric disorders, including major depression, bipolar disorder, and schizophrenia.
+A 2014 meta-analysis concluded that adjunctive treatment with celecoxib improved depressive symptoms, response, and remission rates compared to placebo.